hijonathan/jonathan-kim.com/_posts/2013-12-06-modern-stack.md

 ### The Goals

-Goal #1 was to have no middle layer—not even a node.
-Middle layers are great for processing data, but they also add extra overhead which requires even more overhead to keep it fast, and so on and so on.
+Goal #1 was to have no middle layer—not even node.
+Middle layers are great for processing data, but they also add extra overhead.
+That overhead then requires even more overhead to keep it fast, and so on and so on.

 Goal #2 was that I wanted something free or nearly free.
 For me, this also meant looking for vendors that would let me grow to 100 customers before I needed to pay.